Houston Folk Art | Beer Can House & Art Car Museum

 Art Car Museum

-Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horse power under the hoods of those vehicles.
-In America the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
-Those early cars were not always reliable and the roads were not as good as they became in later years.
+Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horsepower under the hoods of those vehicles.
+In America, the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
+Those old cars were not always reliable, and the streets were not as good as they became in later years.

 Here are some interesting facts regarding early automobiles according to Wikipedia: